covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.3.7 =
 Fixed broken "covert to blocks" buttons from saved blocks.
 Fixed layout bug for WooCommerce checkout conflicts.
 Updated package for icons in WP.
+Image carousels slides can now be linked.
+Min-height CSS fix for carousel slide heights.

 = 1.3.6 =
 Bug fix to overflow issues from some drop down menus on toolbar dropdowns like image replacement.
 Adding icons and more templates to library.
 Saved blocks width issues.
 Better mobile previews with grid layouts in admin.